MR PET

 For more information on radiation, please see the Australian Government fact sheet: Ionising Radiation and Health, or speak to your technologist.

-Developed by The Royal Children's Hospital Medical Imaging and Day Surgery departments.
+Developed by The Royal Children's Hospital Medical Imaging department.
 We acknowledge the input of RCH consumers and carers.

 Reviewed November 2018.